 - Fixed Assets

-So a file structure begins with ‘Accounting’ and then the 10 folders identified above.
+Therefore, a file structure begins with ‘Accounting’ and then the 10 folders identified above.
 Now each folder is an area of accounting practice that will have sub-folders.
 The primary label for a sub-folder is the traditional accounting cycle, for 99% of all small businesses; this is a calendar year sub-folder.
-So, as an example Banking and Receivables are illustrated below:
+As an example, Banking and Receivables are illustrated below:

 For banking, data consists of daily bank reconciliations, monthly bank statements and notices from the bank about returned checks, interest earned etc. You should also have pdf files of the deposits you make along with the checks for that deposit.
 You should have a pdf of every document inside the data folder related to that account to that month.

 For most businesses, there are generally a few customers that make up the bulk of money owed on regular basis to the business.
-So under the year folder, I would include the monthly folders and inside of those folders would be the regular reporting and collection activities.
+Under the year folder, include monthly folders and inside of those folders would be the regular reporting and collection activities.
 Reports include the monthly aging, receipts ledger, pdf files of checks received.
 This sub-folder should have the items related to receivables as a whole.

 In addition to the monthly folder, have a folder for any customer that exceeds 5% of the revenue.
 In this customer folder should be all invoices, checks received and communications with that customer.
 If a phone call or e-mail is used to communicate, save it to this folder.
 Use OneNote software, Sticky Notes, or even WordPad to record your notes when communicating with the customer.
 These folks are your primary source of revenue and I can assure you, the more details you keep on them, the more impressed they will be; organization actually increases loyalty.